kitschpatrol/tldraw-cli/readme.md

 ### API

-The `export` command's functionality is also provided in module form for use in TypeScript or JavaScript Node projects.
+The `tldraw-cli` command line functionality is also provided in module form for programmatic use in TypeScript or JavaScript Node projects.

+The library exports two async function, `tldrawToImage`, and `tldrawOpen`.

+#### `tldrawToImage`

+This mirrors the `tldraw export` CLI command.

-The library exports a single async function, `tldrawToImage`, which takes an options argument mirroring the arguments available via the command line.
+It takes an options argument mirroring the arguments available via the command line.
 The same default values apply:

 ```ts
  async function tldrawToImage(